Can You Be Friends With Your Coworkers?

 You might think that emotions can get in the way of the working life, but this is not the case in most situations at all.
 Emotions are a fully natural resource for us, and being aware of your feelings is another important part of leadership.
 A good superior is able to recognize the value of their subordinates' feelings and is also able to state their own feelings out loud.
 Superiors have to balance between professionalism and forming a meaningful personal relationship with their subordinates.

 The best superiors are able to celebrate the success of their subordinates and support them through their struggles (both in and out of office).
-It takes also a well committed superior to challenge their colleagues to reach better results and – from time to time in the form of critical feedback.
+It takes also a well committed superior to challenge their colleagues to reach better results and – from time to time in the form of constructive feedback.

 Friendship won't get in the way, if you don't let it